MathewT/boostr_lib/README.md

 ## Notes

+- Ruby Native Extenstions in C/C++
+- Extensions with FFI
 - Intro to Boost C++ Libraries
 - Boost C++ libraries *must* be compiled with gcc-4.9
 - boost_lib *must* be compiled and linked with gcc-4.9